PGPinformatics/PGPincubator/arvados-setup/README.md

 ## Step 4: Install certificate

-This gets the certificates from Tailscale and installs them on the target host.
+This gets the certificates from Tailscale and installs them on the destination host.

 ```
 ansible-playbook -u pgpadmin -Ki example-inv.yml get-tailscale-cert.yml